IamTemmy/IamTemmy/README.md

   <img src="operating_loop_signature.gif" alt="Sense → Decide → Act → Verify" width="100%">
 </p>

 > *"Engineering doesn't give you confidence before you begin.
-You earn it after—after the confusion, the mistakes, the same test run again and again, and finally understanding one more piece than you did yesterday." - Temmy*
+You earn it after—after the confusion, the mistakes, the same test run again and again, and finally understanding one more piece than you did yesterday." *

 ---